 The Sydney CBD is a major business and commercial centre.
 It is home to the Sydney icons such as the Sydney Harbour Bridge, Sydney Opera House, Powerhouse Museum, Sydney Aquarium, Darling Harbour and many shops and restaurant, boasting some of Australia’s most historic places of interest.
-For those not inclined to the past you can catch a performance at the Sydney Entertainment Centre, offering drama and comedy shows or enjoy the many entertaining areas such as Pitt Street Malls, The Rocks, Circular Quay and China Town.
+For those not inclined to the past, you can catch a performance at the Sydney Entertainment Centre, offering drama and comedy shows or enjoy the many entertaining areas such as Pitt Street Malls, The Rocks, Circular Quay, and China Town.
 Australia’s most famous beach; Bondi Beach is located approximately 30 minutes from the CBD.

 If you’re thinking of studying in Australia, you will need to know what it will cost to support yourself.
 Obvious things that come to mind are accommodation, food, clothes, child-care and entertainment.
-Below is guide on financial requirements for international students studying in Australia for each academic year (does not include course tuition fees, Overseas Student Health Cover, travel/incidentals), however this can vary widely depending on your lifestyle:
+Below is the guide on financial requirements for international students studying in Australia for each academic year (does not include course tuition fees, Overseas Student Health Cover, travel/incidentals), however, this can vary widely depending on your lifestyle:

 • You – $20,290

 International students wishing to bring their spouse and school-aged dependents should ensure they plan for living expenses for each additional family member.
 In addition, students will be required to pay the full schooling tuition fees of his/her school-aged dependent children.